longrunningprocess/php-to-svelte-migration/README.md

 * No need to touch the PHP app
 * The next app can be written in total isolation
 * Routes will look exactly the same as they did in the legacy app
+* no CORS challenges due to same origin

 ### Cons
 * Requires additional containers